-The readmission is a multi-step process that must be completed 30 days prior to the applied semester start.
-See Appendix N: Readmission Guidelines.
+The readmission is a multi-step process that must be completed per the guidelines provided.
+See Appendix N: Readmission Steps.

 Students will be readmitted subject to meeting the policies and program requirements as outlined in the Student catalog in effect for the cohort they will be placed in.
-Readmission in not guaranteed.
-A student with previously failed nursing course(s), history of code of conduct, incomplete and/or unsuccessful forms and meetings, may be denied readmission.
+Readmission is not guaranteed.
+A student with previously failed nursing course(s), history of code of conduct violations, incomplete and/or unsuccessful forms and meetings, or by committee decision, may be denied readmission.
 A new enrollment agreement must be signed prior to the beginning of the semester.

-Detailed steps to apply for readmission See Appendix N: Readmission Guidelines.
+Detailed steps to apply for readmission See Appendix N: Readmission Steps.